 Manual sharing can be time consuming, and it’s difficult to manually share on a consistent basis.
 This is where social sharing platforms come into place.
 Many exist and most of them have free trials for you to test out their services.

-Here are the two I use the most:
+Here is the one I use the most:

 Tailwind Scheduling App